cbcrg/tcoffee/docs/tcoffee_quickstart.rst

   $$: t_coffee three_cdna.fasta -mode procoffee

-In order to adjust the quality of the alignment, Pro-Coffee allows you to modify gap penalties (gap-opening and/or gap-extension); to do so, use the following commandline:
+In order to adjust the quality of the alignment, Pro-Coffee allows you to modify gap penalties (gap-opening and/or gap-extension) using the following command line:

 ::